 How to Teach Your Child to Drive

-In this section of Teen Driver Source, families will find resources to support the supervised driving (or learner's permit) stage of licensure, where parents teach driving skills to teenagers.
-We hope to empower parents and teens to make the most of supervised driving practice and to view this challenging time as a rewarding experience for both.
+In this section of Teen Driver Source, we provide parents with resources on how to teach your child to drive during the supervised driving (or learner's permit) stage of licensure.
+Teaching driving skills to a teenager can be challenging, but we hope to empower parents and teens to make the most of supervised driving practice and to view it as a rewarding experience.

 It’s exciting that a new member of the family is ready to learn how to drive.
 We at Children’s Hospital of Philadelphia know that both teens and parents want trusted guidance about how to teach a child to drive.
-That’s why we gathered the best information from clinicians, researchers, driving instructors, teenagers, educators, and others to help you navigate the learning-to-drive process and beyond.
+That’s why we gathered the best information from clinicians, researchers, driving instructors, teenagers, educators, and others for teaching driving skills to a teenager.

 As a parent, it can be hard to give up the wheel and move to the passenger seat, but a new driver’s safest time behind the wheel is with you or another trusted adult closely supervising.
 The least safe?
 The first 6 to 12 months after a teen receives a provisional license and drives alone.The more time and thought invested in practice driving, the more skill and experience a teen will take into independent driving.